amilak86/slack-notifier-demo/README.md

 ## Directory Structure

 - **src/SlackNotifier.php** is the class which is responsible for compiling and sending out the slack notification
-- **src/templates/notification.md** is the markdown template which is contains the notification message contents
+- **src/templates/notification.md** is the markdown template which contains the notification message contents.
+You can customize this template as per your requirements.
+If you choose to customize the default template, you must make necessary adjustments in the `example.php` to accommodate those template changes.
+The names set inside the template tags **{{ }}** MUST match with the array keys set by the `$message` array from `example.php`.
+You can use any number of template tags **{{ }}** in your template as long as there is a corresponding array key is set.
 - **config.sample.php** contains boilerplate configuration for the script execution
 - **example.php** is the main script that you load in your browser to submit information and generate a slack notification